 Despite the fact that it’s 2018, we still have far too many antiquated ideas about gender roles.
-It’s often assumed that, in heterosexual relationships, men will make more money and be in charge of the finances, while women will rule the domestic domain, even when also have a job outside the home.
+It’s often assumed that, in heterosexual relationships, men will make more money and be in charge of the finances, while women will rule the domestic domain, even when they also have a job outside of the home.
 But new statistics from Refinery29 and Chase got to the bottom of what modern households actually look like—and the results were really interesting.

 But that’s not all that Refinery29 and Chase found.
 There’s a lot to know about modern households and, though much of what they learned focuses only on heterosexual couples, it’s fascinating to see how the times are changing.
 Here are the statistics you need to know.

 When it comes to female breadwinners, it’s not always the case that they earn more than their partners.
 While 37 percent of female breadwinners out-earn their partners, in 63 percent of cases they were single mothers, so they are the primary and only breadwinner.
 It’s an important distinction, though in both cases the women are still taking on the financial responsibility.

-2. Although For Millennials, The Stats Are A Little Different
+2. Although for Millennials, the Statistics Are a Little Different

 When it comes to how millennials fill in the gaps, the results are really interesting.
-Millenials make up 14 percent of women who out-earn their partner and 27 percent of single moms.
+Millennials make up 14 percent of women who out-earn their partner and 27 percent of single moms.

-3. A Lot Of People Still Think The Children Do Better If Their Mothers Don’t Work
+3. Many People Still Think Children Do Better If Their Mothers Don’t Work

 In heterosexual couples where the woman was the primary breadwinner, the couples were 15 percent less likely to describe themselves as “very happy” and 46 percent more likely to have discussed separation in the past year than couples where the man is the breadwinner.
 Some, though not all, men still struggle with feeling emasculated by their partner earning more money, which is probably part of the issue.

-The number of people who think that a marriage is better when the man earns more than the woman is dropping—while 40 percent of people thought that was true in 1997, only 28 percent of people agree with it now.
+The number of people who think that marriage is better when the man earns more than the woman is dropping—while 40 percent of people thought that was true in 1997, only 28 percent of people agree with it now.
 So there’s progress, even if it’s not as quickly as we'd like.

-6. And Stay At Home Dads Are On The Rise
+6. Stay at Home Dads Are on the Rise

-8. But The Most Important Issue Is How It Made Them Feel
+8. The Most Important Issue Is How It Made Them Feel

 Those statistics are worrying.
 Neither party, no matter the gender, should feel embarrassed or guilty about earning more or less than their partner.
 Unless you’re willfully choosing not to get a job when you are able to and are deliberately using your partner for their finances, most people are just doing the best they can.
 They find a balance based on schedules, salaries, childcare, and a host of factors to see who should take on more work and who should work less.
 And, in many couples, both parties are just working as hard as they can.